WHY YOU NEED A RUG IN YOUR LIFE

 They can separate rooms that have no defining wall and mark off areas by placing them on wall-to-wall carpeting.

 Rugs provide an additional visual layer, making it easy to transform a room from cold and dreary to warm and colourful.
-As the “dude” says; “that rug really ties a room together”.
+Drawing from the Big Lebowski, the “dude” says; “that rug really ties a room together”.

 Rugs come in virtually every size, colour, pattern and material one could possibly imagine.
 Which makes it easy to find the rug as the bold focus of your room, or you can use it to unify your colour schemes.
 It just makes everything make more sense.
 A rug works as well, if not better, than art or throw pillows to unify your colour schemes.